sig-gis/rlcms/README.md

 ![kaza_readme_gcloudInstaller_InitializingSignIn](https://user-images.githubusercontent.com/51868526/184163514-4604ac83-cdad-4dd8-bc67-c37224d6aafc.JPG)

 8. You will be redirected to a page that says "You are now authenticated with the gcloud CLI!"
 9. Go back to your shell that had been opened for you by gcloud.
 It asks you to choose a cloud project and lists all available cloud projects that your google account has access to.
-Look for `wwf-sig` and then type the number it is listed as to set your project.
+Decide which project to authenticate with by typing its number in the list.

 ![kaza_readme_gcloudInstaller_chooseCloudProject_chooseWWF-SIG](https://user-images.githubusercontent.com/51868526/184165192-c602f058-b485-419c-b5ea-401c7087fb9f.JPG)